 No more electricity to the pump.
 No more water.

 It was a Saturday evening around 7pm.
 Fortunately, the well guys were able to come and fix it on Monday afternoon.
 So we were without water for basically two days, and we clearly weren't prepared for that with enough on hand to keep the toilets filled and get "sponge baths" or "bucket baths", Indian style.*

-We’re most grateful that the plumber’s crew were able to make it out so quickly.
-AND… we’re grateful for once again having the opportunity for a “fire drill” on how prepared we are, (not!) so that we can improve our planning and preparedness.
+We're most grateful that the plumbing crew was able to make it out so quickly.
+AND... we're grateful for once again having the opportunity for a "fire drill" on how prepared we are, (or were not!) so that we can improve our planning and preparedness.